 A public record is information created or received while transacting the public business by any agency of North Carolina government or its subdivisions.
 North Carolina’s public records law, enacted in 1935, is one of the most open public records laws in the United States.
 The law provides a very broad definition of what is a public record and stipulates that anyone can request a public record for any reason.
 It also affirms that public records and public information are property of the people.

 You may access a great number of Town of Wake Forest public records at your convenience via this Web site by using the Search feature.

-If you can't find what you're looking for, use our Contact Us form to share exactly what you're looking for.
+If you can't find what you're looking for, use our Public Records Request Form to share exactly what you're looking for.
 Please be as specific as possible by including the date, title, and/or topic of the records you're interested in reviewing.
 Also, be sure to specify how quickly you're hoping to be able to review the records, and our staff will make every reasonable effort to accommodate you.

 A Note About Emails

-Local governments in Wake County, including the Town of Wake Forest, now have the authority to deny requests for copies of subscriber email lists.
-Passed by the North Carolina General Assembly in 2010, House Bill 1921 states that email address lists are open to public inspection for those who want to come to Town Hall to see them but are no longer required to be provided.
+Local governments in Wake County, including the Town of Wake Forest, have the authority to deny requests for copies of subscriber email lists.
+Passed by the NC General Assembly in 2010, House Bill 1921 states that email address lists are open to public inspection for those who want to come to Town Hall to see them but are no longer required to be provided.

 The law also states that governments may only use the lists for the purpose for which the citizen subscribed to them or for emergency communications.

 NCGS § 132-1 defines public records, in relevant part, as "all documents . . . magnetic or other tapes, electronic data-processing records . . . regardless of physical form or characteristics, made or received . . . in connection with the transaction of public business . . ."